cheerful/freckle-apidocs/content/v2/index.md

 <%= headers 422 %>
 <%= json :archive_error_example %>

+## Background Processing

+In some cases, an API action may need to be processed in the background.
+In these cases, a `202` response will be returned with a message that the user will be notified via email when the action has completed.

+For example, a large tag merge may return the following response:

+<%= headers 202 %>
+<%= json :message => "The user will be sent an email once this tag merge is complete." %>

 ## Uploading Files

 If an action includes a file as one of the request parameters (such as when creating an import), then you must send your request parameters as traditional multipart HTTP key/value pairs instead of as a JSON object.